Trump Ends Family Separations by Ordering Family Detentions

 Bending to intense public and political pressure to do something other than defer to Congress, the president signed an executive order today ending his administration’s practice of separating families at the border while adults are being prosecuted for illegal entry.
 But in many respects Trump is just kicking the can down the road.

-It’s reasonably clear that most of those who called upon Trump to act wanted him simply to rescind the “zero-tolerance” policy announced in May by the attorney general that created this whole crisis.
+It’s reasonably clear that most of those who called upon Trump to act wanted him simply to rescind the “zero tolerance” policy announced in May by the attorney general that created this whole crisis.
 He is very explicitly not doing that.

 It is the policy of this Administration to rigorously enforce our immigration laws.
 Under our laws, the only legal way for an alien to enter this country is at a designated port of entry at an appropriate time.
 When an alien enters or attempts to enter the country anywhere else, that alien has committed at least the crime of improper entry and is subject to a fine or imprisonment under section 1325(a) of title 8, United States Code.
 This Administration will initiate proceedings to enforce this and other criminal provisions of the INA until and unless Congress directs otherwise.